Mapster is an Open Source library for mapping objects in .Net focused on ease of use and high efficiency.

-Mapping objects is a common need in programming, and it forces the creation of a lot of repetitive and low-value-added code (boilerplate).
+Mapping objects is a common need in programming, which forces the creation of a lot of repetitive code with little added value (boilerplate).

-To make this process more enjoyable, there are many libraries, with the most popular probably being the well-known AutoMapper.
+To perform this process more pleasantly, there are many libraries, with the most popular probably being the well-known AutoMapper.

-Mapster is an alternative that stands out for its ease of use, and its design focused on high speed and low memory consumption.
+Mapster is an alternative that stands out both for its ease of use and its design focused on high speed and low memory consumption.

-To use Mapster, we don’t need to create any kind of prior configuration.
+To use Mapster we don’t need to create any prior configuration.
 It works through extension methods, so mapping an entity to a new instance of another class is as simple as doing

 var destObject = sourceObject.Adapt<Destination>();